Taipan (corporate title): History

-In the nineteenth and early twentieth centuries, tai-pans were foreign-born businessmen who headed large Hong trading houses such as Jardine, Matheson & Co., Swire and Dent & Co., amongst others.
+In the nineteenth and early twentieth centuries, taipans were foreign-born businessmen who headed large hong trading houses such as Jardine, Matheson & Co., Swire and Dent & Co., amongst others.

 The first recorded use of the term in English is in the Canton Register of 28 October 1834.
-Historical variant spellings include taepan (first appearance), typan, and taipan.
+Historical variant spellings include taepan (first appearance) and typan.

+Politico-business oligarchs in the Philippines

-The term also refers to the Chinese-Filipino business oligarchs who own or having involvement in various businesses in the Philippines and are the powerful billionaire-founders of Filipino-Chinese business empires.
-Examples of taipans are the late Henry Sy of SM Investments, Philippine transmission system operator National Grid Corporation of the Philippines vice-chairmen Henry T. Sy Jr. and Robert Coyiuto Jr., and Lucio Tan of Philippine Airlines.
+The term also refers to the Chinese-Filipino business oligarchs and business families who own or have involvement in various businesses in the Philippines and are the powerful billionaire-founders of Chinese-Filipino business empires.
+Examples of taipans are: The López family of Iloilo of Lopez Holdings Corporation; the late Henry Sy of SM Investments; National Grid Corporation of the Philippines (NGCP) vice-chairmen Henry T. Sy Jr. and Robert Coyiuto Jr.; Ramon Ang of San Miguel Corporation; and Lucio Tan of Philippine Airlines.

 In popular culture

-The term gained wide currency outside China after the publication of Somerset Maugham's 1922 short story "The Taipan" and James Clavell's 1966 novel Tai-Pan.
+The term gained wide currency outside China after the publication of Somerset Maugham's 1922 short story "The Taipan" and James Clavell's 1966 novel Tai-Pan, which was adapted into a 1986 film of the same name, directed by Daryl Duke.